 Famous for world-class waves and psychedelic sunsets, Bali’s beach life is as good as it gets.
 Kuta, Seminyak, Canggu, Uluwatu, Padang Padang, Sanur – with so many options it’s hard to choose one!
 The island’s other natural attractions are no less enchanting.
 A journey through Bali’s interior will immerse you in a Garden of Eden–like scenery of flower-strewn temples, pristine waterfalls and sculpted rice terraces, all to the unforgettable backdrop of volcanoes.
 With traditional Balinese arts and fascinating Hindu culture mixed in with palaces, amazing food and energetic nightlife, it's clear the hype surrounding Bali is well justified.

 Things to do: Bali

-Taxi A taxi to Denpasar city centre takes around 30 minutes and costs IDR Rp70,000-Rp90,000.
+Taxi A taxi to Bali's most popular beach towns of Kuta and Seminyak costs around IDR Rp120,000 to IDR Rp150,000 and takes around 20 minutes.
 There is a pre-paid taxi counter outside arrivals with fixed prices to destinations around the south of the island.Back to top

 When to go